How to Auto Resize Row and Column

 Columns

-Excel autofit column width function for column also apply a left and right padding to the cell, but less noticeable.
+The Excel autofit column width function also applies a left and right padding to the cell, but it is less noticeable.

 Excel and IronXL Aute Resize Column comparison